DavidOparanti/Config_Parser/README.md

 ... is returned if Wrong environmet used doing program start up.
 ````
 ## Acknowledgments
-* * All Decagon Java Stack Leads and associates.(For taking out time to putting us through)
+* * All Decagon Java Stack Leads and associates.(For taking out time to putting us through.)
-* * Decagon (for providing enabling environment to learn)
+* * Decagon (for providing enabling environment to learn.)
 * * My Stack colleagues.(These are amazing individual.)